 Activity # 1: Reflecting on Being as a Context for Learning

 Who are you as a person in the world?
 Reflect on your social context as well as your personal experiences and the relationship between them.
-How do your experiences and your intersecting identities shape your understanding of health and the questions or wisdom that you bring to your studies?
+How do your experiences and your intersecting identities shape your understanding and the questions or wisdom that you bring to your studies?